X87: 80387

 Without a coprocessor, the 386 normally performs floating-point arithmetic through (relatively slow) software routines, implemented at runtime through a software exception handler.
 When a math coprocessor is paired with the 386, the coprocessor performs the floating-point arithmetic in hardware, returning results much faster than an (emulating) software library call.

 The i387 is compatible only with the standard i386 chip, which has a 32-bit processor bus.
 The later cost-reduced i386SX, which has a narrower 16-bit data bus, can not interface with the i387's 32-bit bus.
 The i386SX requires its own coprocessor, the 80387SX, which is compatible with the SX's narrower 16-bit data bus.
+Intel released the low power version of 387SX coprocessor.

+In addition, to pair with the i386SL used in laptops, Intel released the i387SL (N80387SL).
+Marketed as "Intel387 SL Mobile Math CoProcessor", it included power-management features which allowed it to run without significantly reducing battery life.
+There are two battery-saving power-down features.
+The first one stops the coprocessor's clock when the CPU goes into "stop clock" mode; the 387SL consumes about 25 microamperes when its clock is stopped.
+The second one operates automatically when the CPU is running, putting the 387SL into "idle mode" when it is not executing an instruction.
+When active, the 387SL typically consumes 30 percent less battery power (about 100 mA) than the 387SX.
+In idle mode, it consumes 4 mA, a 96 percent power reduction compared to the active mode.
+It works in the range of 16 to 25 MHz and does not require BIOS or hardware reconfiguration.
+It was initially available for USD $189.

 80487

-The i487SX (P23N) was marketed as a floating-point unit coprocessor for Intel i486SX machines.
+Introduced in 1991, the i487SX (P23N) was marketed as a floating-point unit coprocessor for Intel i486SX machines.
 It actually contained a full-blown i486DX implementation.
 When installed into an i486SX system, the i487 disabled the main CPU and took over all CPU operations.
-The i487 took measures to detect the presence of an i486SX and would not function without the original CPU in place.
+The i487 manual claims that the unit would not function without an i486SX in place, but independent testing has revealed otherwise.

-80587
+The i487 used a special 169-pin socket with an unconnected (physical keying) pin to prevent insertion into the regular 168-pin 486 socket.
+One source claims that the socket is the same as Socket 1, the upgrade socket for i486 OverDrive, a processor replacement in a similar vein.

+The FPU instruction set of i486DX/i487SX was not different from the 387, but integration provided a bus utilisation benefit.
+On-chip algorithms were also improved.

+Nx587

-The Nx587 was the last FPU for x86 to be manufactured separately from the CPU, in this case NexGen's Nx586.
+NexGen's Nx587 FPU for the Nx586 processor, released in 1995, was the last x87 coprocessor to be manufactured separately from the CPU.